sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ![cody-sign-flow](https://storage.googleapis.com/sourcegraph-assets/Docs/cody-signin-vscode.png)

 You can use Sourcegraph Enterprise with the Cody VS Code extension.
-Click the **Sign in to Enterprise Instance** at the bottom of the Cody panel, and it connects to your enterprise environment.
+Click the **Sign In to Your Enterprise Instance**, and it connects to your enterprise environment.

 ## Verifying the installation

 Once connected, click the Cody icon from the sidebar again, and a panel will open.
-To verify that the Cody extension has been successfully installed and is working as expected, let's create an autocomplete suggestion.
+Let's create an autocomplete suggestion to verify that the Cody extension has been successfully installed and is working as expected.

 Cody provides intelligent code suggestions and context-aware autocompletions for numerous programming languages like JavaScript, Python, TypeScript, Go, etc.

-- Create a new file in VS Code for example, `code.js`
+- Create a new file in VS Code, for example, `code.js`
 - Next, type the following algorithm function to sort an array of numbers

 ```js